Mikkael A. Sekeres, MD, MS

 As African-Americans experience a greater incidence of cancer and higher mortality rates compared with White people, this under-representation in medical oncology has significant implications.
 Studies have found that African-American patients ask fewer questions and are less likely to participate in decision-making when their physician is non-African-American.
 Physicians in those visits are more verbally dominant and tend to provide less information.
 In contrast, African-American physicians often demonstrate less racial bias than their White counterparts.
 Increasing the number of practicing African-American physicians can be a helpful strategy in reducing the impact of racial bias and disparities in healthcare.

-THE ROLE WE ALL PLAY
+THE ROLE WE ALL PLAY IN OVERCOMING RACIAL BIAS IN MEDICINE

 The Physician’s Role in Racial Equity